sillyladdess/READ-IT-NOW-DO-IT-NOW/README.md

 (👹😈)HWYS - harassment when you sneeze

 (🪦🕊️)DDDNE - dead dove do not eat (used commonly when I used a more "problematic" skin)

-### For PT

-I don't work with roleplay, talking, c+h, hiding, etc etc. I'm a very, very antisocial person at first glance, as I hate the concept of interacting with anyone, **especially if you run up to me for no other reason other than force me to talk to you**.

-If you want to get in touch with me, I'd recommend you don't walk up to me directly , rather a quick whisper will do.
-And if you want to actually chat with me in public chat do NOT do it if I have something like "DNI" or "NOFD" in my name.

 ### General